Eggless Hazelnut Stuffed French Toast

 What about the flavor?

-The majority of the flavor in this french toast base is coming from your milk and bread of choice, the splash of vanilla, and sprinkle of cinnamon.
+The majority of the flavor in this french toast base is coming from your beverage and bread of choice, the splash of vanilla, and sprinkle of cinnamon.
 The flaxseed blends in so effortlessly into the coating mixture that its texture disappears and its flavor remains light.

 The star of this show is the chocolate hazelnut spread!
 If that’s not your jam, you can use jam, nut butter, preserves, or skip the stuffing altogether.
 This recipe can stand alone topped with syrup, fruit, or whipped cream of your choice.